-This Yogurt Apple Dip is a quick and easy snack recipe to eat between meals.
+This Greek Yogurt Apple Dip is a quick and easy snack recipe to eat between meals.
 Eating Greek yogurt can be a healthy way to get some extra protein in your diet.
+With just three simple ingredients it is perfect for kids and adults alike!

-This recipe will take tangy, bland Greek yogurt from disappointing into a delicious snack idea.
+This recipe for Greek Yogurt Dip will take tangy, bland Greek yogurt from disappointing into a delicious snack idea.
 With just yogurt, cinnamon and vanilla, you’ll be dipping your apple slices in no time!

 I don’t like Greek yogurt.
 I’m not a fan of the tang.
 But it’s a great source of protein and makes a great snack idea for busy moms.